typemill/docs/index.md

 # Typemill Documentation and Guides

 Welcome to the official **Typemill Documentation**!
 This guide provides everything you need to get started, manage content, and extend Typemill with themes and plugins.
-Changed
+Unchanged

 ## Sections